 Getting that strength to grip the dance pole, both in the skin in terms of pain tolerance and in the muscles, takes time.
 Grip aids should never completely replace your own bodies ability to grip the pole, however, they can complement the learning process to promote ease of training and added safety when learning as a beginner or learning more advanced pole tricks.

-The benefits of using gripping gear versus creams or lotion grip aids are:
+The benefits of using pole fitness grip gear versus creams or lotion grip aids are:

 - Ability to bring your mental focus to other areas of the body.
 You all know how important proper posture and form are to me.
 There are so many things to think about when you are trying to remember choreography and remember your dancing posture.
 Tacky grip gloves give you such a good grip that your mind can be free to focus on other things (like posture) without the fear of slipping.